The Complete Guide to Safety Razor Shaving for Women

 Alum blocks are great for minor irritation - it is a natural product that contains great anti-septic properties for healing razor burn and minor nicks.

 A block of this size will last many months, if not years with daily use.
-Well worth the investment
+Well worth the investment at just around $6.

 Can I Shave Myself Under the Shower?

 There's no reason why you can't shave under the shower - you'll just need to make sure that you learn the correct technique so that you're able to efficiently shave standing up.